mymth/vanillajs-datepicker/docs/api.md

     - `autohide`: {`Boolean`} - Whether to hide the picker element after update
        – Default: `false`
     - `revert`: {`Boolean`} - Whether to refresh the input field when all the passed dates are invalid
       – Default: `false`
+    - `forceRefresh`: {`Boolean`} - Whether to refresh the picker element when input field's value doesn't change the existing selection
+      – Default: `false`